- A gate access control system manages vehicle and residential access to a property.

 - Key card and key fob systems

 With any of these systems, pedestrians simply present their access credentials to open the gate.
-Once their identity and credential are verified, the gate unlocks.
+Once their identity and credentials are verified, the gate unlocks.
 Some gates automatically open after they unlock, while others must be pulled open by the pedestrian.

 2. Vehicle gate access control